-Selecting The Best Hunting Lease Insurance Policy
+Choosing The Best Hunting Lease Insurance Policy

 A Need for Protection

 While this insurance policy certainly isn’t limited to hunt clubs and leases, decades ago, these helped serve as the original inspiration for the program.
 And hunt clubs and leases were born in the South.
 It all started with the forest industry and timber companies.

 While hunt clubs (leases) date back to the late 60s and 70s in the South, leases were not as common in the Northeast and Midwest.
 It’s definitely a newer thing there because there weren’t large tracts of land owned by timber companies, but things have changed in the past two decades.
 Competition is almost as fierce now in northern and midwestern states.